unr0man/romanwrites/docs/roman/about.md

 permalink: /about/
 ---

-Hello visitor.
+~Greetings~

-Welcome to Roman Writes ~ my little corner of cyber space.
+Welcome to Roman Writes ~ my little corner of the metaverse.

-There's not much you need to know about me:
+There's not much you need to know about me.
-- I'm a citizen of earth.
-- I'll be posting short essays and stories here.
-Stay tuned for the occasional love letter and diatribe.
+- I'll be posting my stories here.
+Maybe the occasional letter or essay.
 - Got feedback?
-Email me, the author, with your questions, comments, rants, objections--aesthetic or ethical.
+Email me: romanadeis@protonmail.com
 That's about it.

 Hope you find something you like.
-Hope you stay awhile.

-~Roman
+~ ROMAN